What is customer engagement?

 1. Making a complaint

 A dissatisfied customer reaches out to give feedback or ask for a problem to be remedied.
 Whether they complain in a public forum, or approach you via email, can be a telling measure of a customer’s loyalty and sentiment towards your brand.
-Notably, if a customer cares enough to complain, the stakes are high and there’s a valuable opportunity to close the experience gap and win their loyalty by exceeding expectations.
+Notably, if a customer cares enough to complain, the stakes are high and there’s a valuable opportunity to close the experience gap and win their loyalty by taking steps to meet their expectations.

 2. Responding to marketing with a comment on Facebook